MahBadran93/ROS_Project/README.md

         </p>
       </p>

-- we can create a goal by directly publishing to the goal topic.
+- We can create a goal by directly publishing to the goal topic.
 By executing this command:
    -  ```rostopic pub /move_base/goal/ move_base_msgs/MoveBaseActionGoal```

 - Another way we can create our goal is by creating an action client that send a goal to move_base **SimpleActionServer**.